Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.licenseCodes.get({ licenseCode: "licenseCode", project: "project",  });

 /*
-Gets the access control policy for a resource.
-May be empty if no such policy or resource exists.
- *Caution* This resource is intended for use only by third-party partners who are creatingCloud Marketplace images.
-*/
-await gapi.client.compute.licenseCodes.getIamPolicy({ project: "project", resource: "resource",  });

-/*
-Sets the access control policy on the specified resource.
-Replaces any existing policy.
- *Caution* This resource is intended for use only by third-party partners who are creatingCloud Marketplace images.
-*/
-await gapi.client.compute.licenseCodes.setIamPolicy({ project: "project", resource: "resource",  });

-/*
 Returns permissions that a caller has on the specified resource.
  *Caution* This resource is intended for use only by third-party partners who are creatingCloud Marketplace